tigs1995/Front-End-Practice/README.md

 To run the selenium tests for the front-end of the application:

 ```
-Clone this branch to your local machine
+Clone this repository to your local machine https://github.com/tigs1995/SeleniumFinalProject.git
 ```

 Open the cloned project in either Eclipse or another Java IDE